x21L/regex-exercise/README.md

 ---
 > Implement the software with a clean architecture.
 Use abstraction and do not repeat yourself.
 Keep an eye on runtime and memory complexity of your program.
+You must handle every exception accordingly!
+You may also want to write your own if needed.
+Also test them in the unit tests.